guillemsola/DevOps-Exercise/Exercise_22bii.md

 ```

-This script will be copied at provisiong time to the azure web instances.
+This script will be copied at provisioning time to the azure web instances.

 ### Resources